Research projects

 Project Description

 The project explores the musical connections between courts and monasteries in the Central European (pre-)Alpine region during the High and Late Middle Ages with regard to musical notation systems.
-By focusing on shared cultural traditions, the project aims to move beyond traditional genre and style-based research narratives, which also made a strict distinction between 'sacred' and 'secular' music.
-Instead, it will examine how individual melodies, texts, manuscripts or entire repertoires were transmitted within a cultural network.
+By focusing on shared cultural traditions, this project aims to move beyond traditional genre and style-based research narratives, which have also enforced a strict distinction between 'sacred' and 'secular' music.
+Instead, the project will examine how individual melodies, texts, manuscripts or entire repertoires were transmitted within a cultural network.

 Responsible PI